KevinhkGong/ResearchProject/README.md

 Automatic mixed precision is also available with the `--amp` flag.
 [Mixed precision](https://arxiv.org/abs/1710.03740) allows the model to use less memory and to be faster on recent GPUs by using FP16 arithmetic.
 Enabling AMP is recommended.

+Follow the report for our developed settings, including number of epochs, batch size, and learning rate.
+These have to be set manually.

 ### Prediction